Checking over your bike pre-ride can reduce the amount of time spent trail side on repairs.

 Check your bolts: Torque check

 Inspect the bolts on the bike to make sure they’re in place and secure.
 Suspension pivots have been known to back out over time.
-Make sure your bars are secure; if you have bolt-on grips, make sure they can’t rotate.
-If you haven’t already, check on the wheel quick releases or axles to make sure your wheels are secure.
+Verify your bars are secure; if you have bolt-on grips, make sure they can’t rotate.
+If you haven’t already, check on the wheel quick releases or axles to verify your wheels are secure.

 Suspension check: Pre-load and rebound

 Sitting on your bike, is your suspension set with the correct amount of pre-load?
-Do a quick lap of the parking lot to make sure everything feels normal.
+Do a quick lap of the parking lot to verify everything feels normal.

 Brakes & Shifting

-During your initial parking lot test ride, make sure to shift through the gears to make sure your shifting is indexed properly.
+During your initial parking lot test ride, shift through the gears to ensure your shifting is indexed properly.
 Test your brakes to ensure everything is functioning optimally.

 And finally, make sure you’ve packed the essentials for the ride – water, tools, tube, layers, eye protection, and the rest of your regular ride carry – and have a good ride.